Scholarships can help you pay for college

 Scholarships can be an important part of paying for a college education.
 For the 2016/17 school year, the Vancouver campus awarded more than $2 million in scholarships and tuition waivers to more than 600 students.
 The average award was $3,300.

 - Other scholarship resources

 - Scholarship tips

-WSU Vancouver students are eligible for both WSU university-wide scholarships and WSU Vancouver-specific scholarships.
+WSU Vancouver students are eligible for both WSU systemwide scholarships and WSU Vancouver-specific scholarships.

 Complete the WSU General Scholarship Application every year to maximize your WSU scholarship opportunities.

 You might qualify for some of these funds based on your academic record and grades, financial need, group affiliation or a combination of the three.

 If you qualify, the following scholarships are automatically awarded when you are offered admission to WSU Vancouver.

 - Vancouver Nonresident Academic Achievement Award

 - Transfer Achievement Award